ujaira02/URSS-ASHP_Home_Energy_Optimisation_Using_Machine_Learning/README.md

 The University of Warwick

 ### Download Training Dataset
 To download the training dataset from the Department for Energy Security and Net Zero, please go to https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=9050#!/access-data and download two largest CSV files under "**Access Data**".
-The files should be called "**9050csv_cleansed_data_set1_b693745c14a63a7ed1c6299c5abe1a19**" and "**9050csv_cleansed_data_set2_130a6915e7f8a17bb83efabdbdb7ec87**".
+These files should be called:
+* "**9050csv_cleansed_data_set1_b693745c14a63a7ed1c6299c5abe1a19**"
+* "**9050csv_cleansed_data_set2_130a6915e7f8a17bb83efabdbdb7ec87**".

 Once the files from this repository are also downloaded, move the entire contents of both **9050csv_...** files into the "**TrainingData**" folder, found in this repository's "**Data**" folder.